Is your tattooist registered?

 If you're looking to get a tattoo, don't be tempted into a cheaper rate offered by an unregistered tattooist as it's simply not worth the risk.

-Choose a tattooist registered with us from the, which is updated online twice a year.
-There are over 70 registered tattooists in County Durham.
+Choose a tattooist registered with us from the, which is updated online when needed.
+If you run a business that is not listed, you must let us know.

 Unregistered tattooists may operate in unhygienic conditions with poor quality equipment bought online.
 If equipment isn't sterilised properly or strict hygiene requirements haven't been followed, there could be an increased risk to your health.
 Your tattoo could result in scarring, an infection or transmission of a blood borne disease such as Hepatitis B and HIV.